 8.6.5.4 H.248: MGC driven TLS session release

-In case the H.248 signal tlsbsc/RelBNC is received, the TLS session closure shall be initiated by the MG by sending a TLS close_notify alert towards remote TLS entity..
+In case the H.248 signal tlsbsc/RelBNC is received, the TLS session closure shall be initiated by the MG by sending a TLS close_notify alert towards remote TLS entity.

 8.6.5.5 MG autonomous release initiated on partner SEP

-This capability is not supported by the base package, subject of extenstion package tlsesc (property sepplink), see clause 9.
+This capability is not supported by the base package, it is subject of extenstion package tlsesc (property sepplink), see clause 9.

 8.6.5.6 Release indication received from TLS application